auth0/docs/articles/libraries/lock-ios/v2/touchid-authentication.md

 ---
 # Lock iOS: Touch ID Authentication

-Here's the scenario: You are using `webAuth` to present the HLP (Hosted Login page) for the user to Login.
-After user authentication you want to store the user's credentials and use the `refreshToken` to renew the user's credentials without having to present the HLP.
-Instead you want to use Touch ID to authenticate and renew the user's credentials.
+Here's the scenario: After user authentication, you want to store the user's credentials and use them as long as they are valid.
+Once they expire, you would want to renew them using the `refreshToken` in order to avoid presenting the Hosted Login Page (HLP) again.
+Rather than doing this automatically you require the uer to validate with their finger print.

-You will to be using the [Credentials Manager](https://github.com/auth0/Auth0.swift/blob/master/Auth0/CredentialsManager.swift) utility in [Auth0.swift](https://github.com/auth0/Auth0.swift/) to streamline the management of user credentials and perform the Touch ID authentication.
+You will be using the [Credentials Manager](https://github.com/auth0/Auth0.swift/blob/master/Auth0/CredentialsManager.swift) utility in [Auth0.swift](https://github.com/auth0/Auth0.swift/) to streamline the management of user credentials and perform the Touch ID authentication.

 ## Getting Started